 - Review basic on-page SEO elements like URLs, page titles, meta descriptions, and copy.
 Make sure keywords are included where relevant.

 3. Conversion Rate Assessment

-While high-quality, search engine optimized content is a great way to boost your traffic numbers, it's what happens once those visitors are on your website that really counts.
-Unless of course, you don't care about conversions (ha!).
+While high-quality, search-engine-optimized content is a great way to boost your traffic numbers, it's what happens once those visitors are on your website that really counts.

 This is where optimized calls-to-action (CTAs), marketing offers, and landing pages play a major role in the performance of your website.
 Not only do they offer you opportunities to capture visitors' information so you can follow up with leads, but they also keep your visitors engaged with your content and your brand.